 For which purposes and based on which legal basis do we process your personal data?

-All processing is performed in accordance with the GDPR and the FADP on the basis of your consent (Art.
-6 (1) lit. a EU-GDPR; Art.
-13 (1) FADP).
+All processing is performed in accordance with the GDPR and the FADP on the basis of your consent.
 Processing will only take place in accordance with the defined purposes and to the extent agreed in the declaration of consent.
 Given consent may be withdrawn at any time without giving reasons and with future effect, if you no longer agree to the processing.
 Please note that the withdrawal of the consent does not affect the lawfulness of processing based on consent before its withdrawal.

 All processing is performed on at least one of the following legal basis:

-• For the performance of contractual obligations (Art.
-6 (1) lit. b EU-GDPR; Art.
-13 (2) (a) FADP).
+• For the performance of contractual obligations.
 Processing of personal data might be necessary for the performance of the contract with you or in order to take steps at your request prior to entering into a contract.

-• For compliance with legal and regulatory obligations (Art.
-6 (1) lit. c EU-GDPR; Art.
-13 (1) FADP).
+• For compliance with legal and regulatory obligations.
 Processing of personal data might be necessary to comply with various legal obligations, including KYC and monitoring for prevention of fraud, among others.

-• For the purposes of the legitimate interests pursued by us or by a third party (Art.
-6 (1) lit. f EU-GDPR; Art.
-13 (1) FADP).
+• For the purposes of the legitimate interests pursued by us or by a third party.
 Processing of personal data might be necessary to maintain the legitimate interests of Skyline or a third party, and this might take place beyond the performance of the contract.

-In light of the above-listed legal basis, processing of personal might be purported for:
+In light of the above-listed legal basis, processing of personal data might be purported for:

-• Client onboarding process, e.g., by analysis of your KYC documents and performance of client assessments.
+• Customer onboarding process, e.g., by analysis of your KYC documents and performance of client assessments.

 • Providing products and services to you, e.g., by analysis of your eligibility of specific products and services; or by executing payments to and from your accounts.